"I just wanted to thank you again for all the help in getting the

 The all volunteer global movement Food Not Bombs was started by eight

-college age youth in 1980.
+college age youth in 1980 collecting surplus food and feeding the hungry.
 Thirty years later Food Not Bombs is responding

 to the global economic crisis by sharing vegetarian meals every week in